Loading your recommendations…

 Admission: Free

-Bathrooms: There are temporary bathrooms available at the Lewis St. entrance.
-There are also bathrooms in the Terrace Gardens and the Asiatic Arboretum, which remain open later in the day.
+Bathrooms: There are bathrooms available at the new Barnes Welcome Center entrance and in the Terrace Gardens and the Asiatic Arboretum, which remain open later in the day.

 To pay for parking, you can use the Pay By Phone app and enter location 3109.
 WiFi is often weak in the parking lots, so it's best to download the app and create your account before heading to the Gardens to speed up your parking purchase.